klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

-The CPU and GPU still both have their own memory controllers and basically behave as separate NUMA domains, but as the connection between the two has been brought on-chip the bandwidth between CPU and GPU is a lot higher than in the MI250X architecture OR the Summit and Sierra systems with IBM POWER9 and NVIDIA V100 chips.
+The CPU and GPU still both have their own memory controllers and basically behave as separate NUMA domains, but as the connection between the two has been brought on-chip the bandwidth between CPU and GPU is a lot higher than in the MI250X architecture or the Summit and Sierra systems with IBM POWER9 and NVIDIA V100 chips.
 The CPU memory is not provided through external DIMMs, but through a number of internal LPDDR5X modules (for a total of 480 GB) integrated in the CPU-GPU package in a similar way as the GPU memory has